Best Structured Settlement Annuity Companies

-If you've won a lottery and are receiving the payout in monthly installments, you may be able to sell it for a single payout.
-Fairfield Funding is a structured settlement company that purchases lottery rewards.
-However, the state you won the lottery in can determine whether you are eligible to sell a lottery payment.
+If you've won a lottery and are receiving the payout in monthly installments, you may be able to sell it for a single payout to Fairfield Funding.
+Fairfield is a structured settlement company that purchases lottery rewards, but the state you won in can determine whether you are eligible to sell a lottery payment at all.
 One factor in this company's favor: Fairfield offers to match the rate offered by other structured settlement companies to purchase your lottery annuity.